exercism/rust/concepts/destructuring/introduction.md

-Destructuring is a way to break apart values in Rust.
-It is often used when extracting values from tupes or structs.
+Destructuring is a way to break apart compound values in Rust.
+It is often used to extract fields from tuples or structs.

 For example, the below snippet extracts two values from a tuple:
 ```rust